aws/aws-sdk-ruby/README.md

 end
 ```

-Waiters are configurable and have sensible defaults.
-You can configure:
+Waiters have sensible default polling intervals and maximum attempts.
+You can

-* maximum number of attempts before failing
-* time between polling requests
-* callbacks
+configure these per call to `#wait_until`.
+You can also register callbacks
-  * before each attempt
+that are triggered before each polling attempt and before waiting.
-  * before waiting/sleeping
-  * callbacks can trigger success or failure

-See the documentation for each service client class to get a list of
+See the API documentation for more examples and for a list of supported
-supported waiters and additional examples.

-## Resource Interfaces

-**Resource interfaces are currently experimental.
-While `aws-sdk-core` is very stable,
-`aws-sdk-resources` should be considered unstable.**

-A handful of services provide resource-oriented interfaces that abstract the client
-APIs.
+waiters per service.

+## Resources (aws-sdk-resource) - *preview release*

+Resource interfaces are object oriented classes that represent actual
+resources in AWS.
+Resource interfaces built ontop of API clients and provide
+additional functionality.

 ```ruby
 s3 = Aws::S3::Resource.new

 # reference an existing bucket